 The risk of stroke and TIA’s impacts retirement planning as strokes are a leading reason for Long Term Health Care.
 Much of that care is not covered by health insurance or Medicare since much of it is considered ‘custodial’ in nature.
-Long Term Care Insurance will pay for these costs but a person must obtain coverage when they are in general good health.
+Long-Term Care Insurance will pay for these costs but a person must obtain coverage when they are in generally good health.
 History of stroke could make a person uninsurable.

 According to the American Association for Long-Term Care Insurance (AALTCI – www.aaLTCi.org), nearly 1 in 5 people are declined for Long-Term Care Insurance Coverage and the percentage is higher if a person is older.
 This is a major reason why many people today who purchase coverage are in their 40’s and 50’s as part of retirement planning.

 "A significant share of the baby boomers are obese or disabled."Jesse Slome, executive director of the AALTCI which is a consumer education and advocacy group.